Managers' Guidance on Sickness Absence

-Workplace adjustments and Disability
+Workplace adjustments and disability

 - Where a member of staff has a disability, you are required to give full careful consideration to any workplace adjustments.
-If in doubt, contact your HR representativ, Occupational Health or the Equality, Diversity and Inclusion Centre (EDIC).
+If in doubt, contact your HR representative, Occupational Health or the Equality, Diversity and Inclusion Centre (EDIC).

 - There may be instances where a member of staff returns to work before an Occupational Health appointment can take place.
 In these instances, you should discuss with the member of staff what interim adjustments (including phased return to work) can be introduced.

 - Where it is operationally impractical to implement workplace adjustments for a member of staff who is returning to work following sick leave, further advice must be sought from your Human Resources representative and Occupational Health.

 - The College’s information and guidance for managing and supporting disabled staff is available to view.

 Where a staff member is unable to return to their role, the College will look at possible redeployment opportunities or medical retirement.
 This is of course discussed in more detail with them.